import

 The import

-commands allows you to automatically import existing tables in your data warehouse as Bruin assets.
-This command connects to your database, retrieves table metadata, and creates corresponding asset definition files in your pipeline.
+commands allow you to automatically import existing resources from your data warehouse as Bruin assets.
+This includes database tables and BigQuery scheduled queries.

 bruin import database [FLAGS] [pipeline path]